-- o Eating, drinking, and gum chewing are not allowed in a clinical setting. - o Tattoos must be covered and not visible.
-If a long sleeve undergarment is needed to cover the tattoos, black, white or skin tone should be worn. - o Personal phone calls and visitors in the clinical or lab setting are not permitted except in an emergency.
-Cell phones must be on silent and calls should not be accepted, or personal contacts made, including text messages, during clinical or lab times. - Ocell phones may be used as personal handheld devices for access to nursing references only if approved by the clinical faculty and the clinical agency.
-This approval must be received in advance of use for each clinical assignment.
-Students who use their cell phone for personal purposes or without prior permission may be dismissed from clinical and will be required to make-up missed time. - o Students are asked to follow the clinical site policy regarding smoking.
+- o Eating, drinking, and gum chewing are not allowed in a clinical setting. - o Personal phone calls and visitors in the clinical or lab setting are not permitted except in an emergency.
+Cell phones must be silent, and calls should not be accepted, or personal contacts made, including text messages, during clinical or lab times. - o Cell phones may be used as personal handheld devices for access to nursing references only if approved by the clinical faculty and the clinical agency.
+This approval must be received in advance for each clinical assignment.
+Students who use their cell phone for personal purposes or without prior permission may be dismissed from clinical and will be required to make-up missed time. - Students are asked to follow the clinical site policy regarding smoking.
 Most clinical agencies do not allow smoking on the premises.

 Agency Professional Attire.
 Some agencies prefer students to wear professional attire instead of VHCC Nursing student uniforms.
 The instructor will inform students when this is the case and what attire the agency will approve.
-Appearance must be clean and neat.
+The appearance must be clean and neat.
 Generally, jeans, sweatshirts, sport clothing, underwear-type shirts, see-through clothing, shorts, sleeveless shirts or any clothing which exposes a bare midriff, back, chest or underwear are prohibited.
 Skirts must be knee length or longer, pants must be ankle length and must fit properly, be clean and pressed, and representative of conservative attire.
 A student entering a clinical agency in street clothing for any activity as nursing students (e.g., orientation) must dress professionally and wear the program's scrub jacket and photo ID required by the agency.

-National Student Nurses' Association (NSNA) Code of Academic and Clinical Conduct
+National Student Nurses' Association (NSNA) Code of Academic and Clinical Conduct at all times.

-The National Student Nurses Association provides a code of academic and clinical conduct for nursing students.
-All VHCC Nursing Program nursing students must follow these ethical principles at all times.
 Any breach of code will be documented in the student's permanent record and appropriate action will be taken.

+The National Student Nurses Association provide a code of academic and clinical conduct for nursing students.
+All VHCC Nursing Program nursing students must follow these ethical principles